bheesma/V-Log-Alchemy/README.md

 ## 🛠️ Usage

-### 📷 Method A: In-Camera Monitoring
-For Panasonic models that support LUT loading, such as S1R II, S5M2, S1H.
+### 1. The Easy Way (For Camera / Real Time LUTs)
+I have included pre-generated 33-Point Cube LUTs in the repo.

-1. Download the `.cube` files from the `Luts` folder.
+1. Download the `.cube` files.
-2. Copy the files to an SD card.
+2. Copy them to your camera's SD card (or use the Lumix Lab App).
-3. Load the LUT in the camera menu and apply it to V-Log View Assist.
+3. Load them into the LUT Library.
+4. Shoot straight-out-of-camera JPEGs or Video with the Fuji look baked in!

+### 2. The Standard Way (For DaVinci Resolve Free)
+For users without the Studio version who want to apply the look in post-production:

+1. Import the provided `.cube` files to DaVinci Resolve.
+2. Workflow: V-Log -> Corrector.
+3. Drag and drop your desired LUT onto Corrector node.

+> **Note**: This is simpler than the Studio workflow, but slightly less precise since it relies on a standard 33-point LUT rather than the DCTL math.

-### 🎨 Method B: DaVinci Resolve Workflow
+### 3. The Pro Way (For DaVinci Resolve Studio)
+If you want full control in post:

+1. Use the provided `.dctl` file.
+2. Workflow: V-Log -> [CST to ACES (AP0), Linear] -> [My DCTL] -> [Official Fuji LUT].
+3.  disable Tone Mapping and White Point Adaptation on CST Node.

+This gives you the flexibility to swap film simulations after shooting.

-For maximum image quality (to avoid precision loss from LUTs), using the DCTL script in DaVinci Resolve is recommended.
-(Please note: DCTL is a feature exclusive to the paid DaVinci Resolve Studio version).
+> **Note**: DCTL is a feature exclusive to the paid DaVinci Resolve Studio version.

-**Node Structure:**
-1.  **CST Node**: Panasonic V-Gamut/V-Log -> ACES AP0 / Linear. **Important**: In the CST node settings, disable **Tone Mapping** and **White Point Adaptation**.
-2.  **DCTL Node**: Load the `ACES_to_FLog2C_Inverse.dctl` script provided in this project.
-3.  **LUT Node**: Apply the official Fujifilm F-Log2C film simulation LUT.

 ---